r41ss4/r41ss4/README.md

 - 🌱 I’m currently learning **MySQL, Python and Excel**

-- 🤝 I’m looking for jobs in **Data Analytics, preferebly in finance**
+- 🤝 I’m looking for jobs in **Data Analytics, preferably in finance**

 - 💬 I can speak in **English, Spanish and some (little) Italian**